VandyGRAF/VandyGRAF.github.io/index.md

 <hr>

-### Gabriel Soares Rocha, *Vanderbilt University*
-**November 10, 12:00 pm - 2:00 pm**
-##### First order relativistic dissipative hydrodynamic theories from Kinetic Theory
-*Abstract:* The study of heavy ion collisions has stimulated research on the emergence of relativistic dissipative fluid dynamics from a microscopic theory and its domain of applicability.
-In particular,  hydrodynamic theories can be derived employing relativistic Kinetic Theory as the microscopic formalism.
-In this context, the Chapman-Enskog procedure leads to the traditional Navier-Stokes (NS) theory.
-However, NS is acausal and unstable in the relativistic regime.
-Usually hydrodynamic models in heavy ion collisions employ Israel-Stewart-like formalisms for the evolution of the quark-gluon plasma.
-They are conditionally causal and stable, but present a complex PDE structure.
-Recently, Bemfica-Disconzi-Noronha-Kovtun (BDNK) has been proposed.
-BDNK theory possesses similarities with NS, but the employment of alternative definitions of the local equilibrium state and the presence of time-like derivatives in the constitutive relations are essential render it causal, linearly stable, and strongly hyperbolic.
-In this talk, we shall discuss the Chapman-Enskog procedure and the modified Chapman-Enskog procedure to derive BDNK, presenting some results in toy-models used in Heavy-Ions collisions as an application.

 ### Abhishek Hegade, *University of Illinois Urbana-Champaign*
 **November 17, 12:00 pm - 2:00 pm**
 ##### Probing dissipative effects in neutron stars using gravitational waves